NativeScript/docs-v8/development-workflow.md

 #### Supported package managers

 NativeScript CLI allows you to configure the package manager used when working with dependencies.
-When you change the defaultly used `npm` package manager, CLI will use the newly set package manager for all operations it executes related to project dependencies, for example, project creation, managing dependencies, etc.
+When you change the default `npm` package manager, CLI will use the newly set package manager for all operations it executes related to project dependencies, for example, project creation, managing dependencies, etc.

 NativeScript CLI supports three package managers: